frankRose1/vidme-movie-rental/readme.md

     Send requests to http://192.168.99.100:8000

 ## CLI
 A custom CLI was built to make running common commands easier such as tests, flake8, and resetting/seeding the database.
-While the image is running, open a 2nd terminal and run ```docker-compose exec web vidme``` to see a list of commands.
+While the container is running, open a 2nd terminal and run ```docker-compose exec web vidme``` to see a list of commands.